 Whether paralysis is temporary or permanent depends on the severity of your spinal cord injury.

 The areas of your body where you have paralysis depend on your level of injury.
 The higher your level of injury, the more areas of your body will be affected.

-Quadriplegia (aka tetraplegia) is when an individual has paralysis in all four limbs (their arms and legs).
-In contrast, paraplegia is when an individual has paralysis in two limbs (just the legs).
+Quadriplegia (aka tetraplegia) describes when an individual has paralysis in all four limbs (their arms and legs).
+In contrast, paraplegia describes when an individual has paralysis in two limbs (just the legs).

 Spinal cord injuries can be complete or incomplete.